 If you love air sport and recreation, there are a number of ways in which you could assist the trust in its tasks - these include Gift Aid Donations, Legacies and Covenants.

-44 bursaries were awarded in 2015 and the list of winners can be accessed via the Bursaries Page or the following link: 2015 Bursary Winners.
-No applications were received from balloon and aero modelling enthusiasts.
-New bursaries available this year include the Follow-On Bursary for gifted young air sports persons up to 24 years of age.
+50 bursaries were awarded in 2016 and the list of winners can be accessed via the Bursaries Page or the following link: 2016 Bursary Winners.
+No applications were received from balloon pilots.
+Bursaries available this year include the Follow-On (Advanced) Bursary for gifted young air sports persons up to 24 years of age who have been a recipient of an initial bursary.
 Well done to all successful applicants.

-Application forms and terms & conditions for 2016 bursaries are now available on this website and accessed via the Bursaries Page or the Quick Link opposite.
-The closing date for applications will be 31 March 2016
+Application forms and terms & conditions for 2017 bursaries will be available on this website and accessed via the Bursaries Page or the Quick Link opposite from September 2016.
+The closing date for 2017 bursary applications will be 31 March 2017

 Album number 9 has now been added.